dataesr/scanr-ui-local/doc_network/bso.md

 ## 3.1 Citation / hot topics

 A citation score is estimated for each cluster.
 This score relates the number of recent citations (over the last two years) to the number of total publications in the cluster.
 This score is intended to help detect hotspots in the communities identified in the corpus.
-We use citations data from OpenAlex, which is as of today one of the best open source datasource.
+We use citations data from OpenAlex [https://openalex.org/](https://openalex.org/), which is as of today one of the best open source bibliometric datasource.
 However, citations metadata from OpenAlex remains incomplete and must therefore be interpreted with caution [@alperin2024analysissuitabilityopenalexbibliometric].

 ## 3.2 Custom perimeter